DinuriSithu/Tripweaver---Multi-agent-travel-planner-/README.md

 # TripWeaver — MCP-Based Multi-Agent Travel Planner

-TripWeaver is a conversational multi-agent travel planning application that allows users to search for hotels, search for flights, and make hotel or flight booking requests through a single chat interface.
+TripWeaver is a conversational multi-agent travel planning application that allows users to search for hotels, search for flights and make hotel or flight booking requests through a single chat interface.

-The system uses a LangGraph based multi-agent workflow, FastAPI backend, Gradio frontend, and Model Context Protocol (MCP) servers to connect the AI agents with external hotel and flight services.
+The system uses a LangGraph based multi-agent workflow, FastAPI backend, Gradio frontend and Model Context Protocol (MCP) servers to connect the AI agents with external hotel and flight services.

 # Project Overview